 To carry out its mission, HRI works closely with the broad range of human rights faculty and staff experts at the Law Center as well as leaders in the global human rights movement, and manages programs and projects to generate and advance the research, writing, and advocacy work of students, alumni, and faculty.

-HRI engages the human rights movement through its Research as well as its Fact-Finding and Legal & Policy Advocacy Projects, which also provide opportunities for Georgetown Law students interested in pursuing a career as a human rights lawyer to gain knowledge, skills and experience.
-These include the Human Rights Associates Program, the student chapter of the International Migrants Bill of Rights Initiative and through its collaborations with students, including the student group Human Rights Action/Amnesty International.
+HRI works to foster and support the vibrant role of Human Rights on Campus, including through providing many opportunities for Georgetown Law students interested in pursuing a career as a human rights lawyer to gain knowledge, skills and experience.
+These include the Human Rights Associates Program, the student chapter of the International Migrants Bill of Rights (IMBR) Initiative and close collaborations with the student groups, including Human Rights Action/Amnesty International (HRA/AI).
 Finally, HRI works with alumni, students, faculty and staff across the Law Center to support Georgetown-trained lawyers and lawyers-in-training to pursue Human Rights Jobs, Fellowships and Internships.